ProceduresGovernment

 #permalink to section

-During the first quarter of 2025, male and female workforce in Machine Operators in the Production of Alcoholic and Non-Alcoholic Beverages was concentrated in the educational segment with 10 to 12 years of schooling (18.5k men and 6.74k women).
+At first quarter of 2026 the male workforce in Machine Operators in the Production of Alcoholic and Non-Alcoholic Beverages was higher in the educational segment with 10 to 12 years of schooling (18.8k), while the female workforce was higher in the educational segment with 7 to 9 years of schooling (16.5k).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.